survivejs/react-book/manuscript/01_webpack_compared.md

 Given the configuration is written in JavaScript it's quite malleable.
 As long as it's JavaScript, webpack is fine with it.

 The configuration model may make webpack feel a bit opaque at times.
-It can be difficult to understand what it's doing especially if you try to do something too complicated too fast.
+It can be difficult to understand what it's doing especially if you try to do something too complicated too quickly.
 I have compiled [a webpack cookbook](https://christianalfoni.github.io/react-webpack-cookbook/) with Christian Alfoni that goes into more detail when it comes to specific problems.

 ### Why Webpack?

 Why would you use webpack over tools like Gulp or Grunt?
 It's not an either-or proposition.
 Webpack deals with the difficult problem of bundling but there's so much more.
-The reason why I picked up webpack initially was actually its support for Hot Module Replacement (HMR).
+The reason why I picked up webpack initially was because of its support for hot module replacement (HMR).
 This is a feature used by [react-hot-loader](https://github.com/gaearon/react-hot-loader).
 I will show you later how to set it up.

 You might be familiar with tools such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/) already.
 These tools make it much faster to iterate as they refresh the browser(s) automatically as you make changes.
 HMR takes things one step further.
 Instead of performing a full refresh, in React's case it will patch the component that changed while retaining application state.
 This sounds simple but it makes a big difference in practice.